jobrightpeter/vimium/README.md

     yf      copy a link url to the clipboard gf      cycle forward to the next frame gF      focus the main/top frame
+    sc      switch to Salesforce classic
+    sl      switch to Salesforce lightning

 Navigating to new pages: